cryptpad/cryptpad/SECURITY.md

 # Security Policy

+CryptPad security policy is detailed on the following document: https://cryptpad.org/security/

 ## Supported Versions

 Considering the amount of resources necessary to backport security or bug fixes to previous, unsupported CryptPad versions, it's not something we do.